hopin1005/Practice-Infra-Deploy/web-service/iap-setting/README.md

 ## Step 2.
 Setup a role with permission
 - compute.instances.get
 - compute.projects.get
-- compute.instances.setMetadata (should be remove later)
+- compute.instances.setMetadata (should be removed later)

 ## Step 3.
 Setup IAM and binding role
 - the permission above setup